manyamaharaj-ops/Manya-10790/README.md

 This project is useful for beginners to learn how arrays and functions are used to manage data in a simple reservation system.

 Features:-
-Seat availability display
+Seat availability display,
-Ticket booking
+Ticket booking,
-Ticket cancellation
+Ticket cancellation,
-Menu-driven program
+Menu-driven program,
 Total seats :10

 Future Scope:-